Find Affordable College Courses

 Albany, NY

-Our 2023 rankings named Excelsior College the most popular school in New York for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the city of Albany, Excelsior College is a private not-for-profit college with a fairly large student population.
+Our analysis found Excelsior College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in New York.
+Located in the small city of Albany, Excelsior College is a private not-for-profit college with a fairly large student population.

 Of the 1,621 students majoring in liberal arts / sciences and humanities at Excelsior College, 50% are male and 50% are female.